Marketing91

 Inventory management is a humungous task for all business corporations.
 For those into manufacturing and retailing, inventory management is a vital business function that determines their survival, profitability, and competitiveness in the market.
 There have been devised numerous techniques and software that claim to provide a perfect plan to effectively and efficiently manage this area.

 Managing inventory is a delicate balancing act.
-It requires the organization to maintain a fine balance between maintaining optimum inventory levels always and avoiding ‘Stock out’ situations on one hand and avoiding investing too much of capital in stock on the other hand, which may entail heavy carrying costs of warehouse rentals and potential dangers of damages and obsolescence resulting into heavy losses for the business.
+It requires the organization to maintain a fine balance between maintaining optimum inventory levels always and avoiding ‘Stock out’ situations or obsolete inventory on one hand and avoiding investing too much of capital in stock on the other hand, which may entail heavy carrying costs of warehouse rentals and potential dangers of damages and obsolescence resulting into heavy losses for the business.

 Hence, many techniques have proved useful for the managers in calculating optimum inventory levels and managing them throughout all the phases of business cycles and accounting periods.
 Here, we will discuss the ABC Analysis of Inventory management.